npahucki/linear-importer/README.md

 - ✅ Due dates from Pivotal are copied exactly to Linear
 - ❌ Stories without due dates in Pivotal will have no due date in Linear

-#### Logger
+#### Logs

-- Unique Team data is stored in team-specific folders (`log/<team-name>`).
-Each folder contains:
+- All import data is stored in team-specific folders at `log/<team-name>/`, containing:

+  - `output_<timestamp>.txt`

-  - `output_<timestamp>.txt`: Complete console output for each import attempt
+    - Complete console output from each import attempt
+    - Useful for debugging and auditing imports
+    - New file created for each import run

+  - `user_mapping.json`

-  - `user_mapping.json` - Maps Pivotal Tracker usernames to Linear user accounts (see [Assignee](#Assignee))
+    - Maps Pivotal Tracker usernames to Linear user accounts
+    - Used for automatic user matching in future imports
+    - See [Assignee](#assignee) section for example JSON structure

+  - `successful_imports.csv`
-  - `successful_imports.csv` - Logs successfully imported Pivotal Stories.
-These will be skipped on subsequent import attempts, preventing duplicates.
+    - Tracks successfully imported Pivotal story IDs
+    - Prevents duplicate imports on subsequent runs
+    - Simple CSV format: one story ID per line

-> ⚠️ **WARNING**
+> ⚠️ **Important**
-> Deleting `successful_imports.csv` file will cause the importer to lose track of previously imported stories.
-Only delete this file if you want to start over.
+> The `successful_imports.csv` file is critical for preventing duplicates.
+Only delete it if you intend to restart the import process from scratch.

+> If you do want to start over completely, move the entire `log/<team-name>` folder to a backup location for history purposes.
+This is your record of all API activity and mapped users.
+Or delete it.

 ## Other